liveawarelabs/recorder-unity-plugin-example/docs/liveawarelabs.recorderplugin.md

 ### **IsRunningChanged**

-Fires when the LiveAware Desktop Recorder closes.
-Check the [RecorderPlugin.IsRunning](./liveawarelabs.recorderplugin.md#isrunning) property to determine whether or not the LiveAware Desktop Recorder is currently running.
+Fires when the Live Aware Desktop Recorder closes.
+Check the [RecorderPlugin.IsRunning](./liveawarelabs.recorderplugin.md#isrunning) property to determine whether or not the recorder is currently running.
+This event handler will run on a background thread.

 ```csharp
 public event EventHandler IsRunningChanged;